Family cruise holiday in Scotland

 We cruise in an area which is a magnificent habitat for a large variety of bird and animal species.
 When these are spotted we are very careful to observe at a respectful distance to ensure we cause no disturbance to the presence of wildlife

-All food and drink on board is sourced locally to keep the carbon footprint to a minimum and also because no finer provisions can be found elsewhere, especially seafood from the Skipper’s birthplace of Tarbert, Loch Fyne.
-Our guests will love going ashore with our Chef to buy live seafood from Neil Prentice in Tarbert who only sells seafood which has been caught in a sustainable way, i.e. potted or hand dived.
+All food and drink on board is sourced locally to keep the carbon footprint to a minimum and also because no finer provisions can be found elsewhere, especially seafood from Tarbert, Loch Fyne.
+Our guests will love going ashore with our chef to buy live seafood from Neil Prentice in Tarbert who only sells seafood which has been caught in a sustainable way, i.e. potted or hand dived.
 All fresh produce is sourced within our cruising grounds.

 Our cruising area is dotted with delightful communities along the coastlines and we love to introduce our guests to these through shore visits.
 Any local event such as food or music festivals, may be included in our itinerary to give our guests a true flavour of the area and meet the locals.

 Our operations are embedded in the local area and will help the local economy.
 Many guests will require on-shore accommodation before and after their cruise and we will recommend the best places to stay.
 We only use local produce in our menus and will highlight the food specialities of the area, which are of excellent quality.
 We take our guests onshore to find out more about the history and culture of the area and find authentic local food, drink and craft gifts to purchase and take home.
 Local trades are used in the maintenance of our vessel, with berthing fees supporting the local marina.